 Walking in Faith

-At the age of twenty, not being able to keep this burden to myself any longer, I told my parents.
-Sadly my parents didn’t take my confession, and they suggested psychiatric help to take away my sexual tendencies.
-I didn’t agree with this and so my parents found me a bedsit near to Hastings.
-The loneliness that I felt in those first few months away from my family haunted me.
-I felt abandoned by my parents and left only with questions.
+At the age of twenty, not being able to keep this burden to myself any longer, I had to tell my parents.
+Sadly, and for whatever reason, my parents didn’t take my confession well, and they suggested that they find psychiatric help for me, to take away my gay sexual tendencies.
+I didn’t agree with this suggestion and so, in a very short time, my parents found me a bedsit in Silverhill, situated near to Hastings, and,I had to leave my family home.
+The loneliness that I felt in those first few months of living in a bedsit, away from my family, haunted me for the rest of my life.
+I felt abandoned by my parents and left only with questions as to why.

 The Lord's intervention

 Getting to know Jesus Christ and becoming a born-again Christian

-This article was originally published in the Spring 2020 edition of the TFT magazine, Ascend.
+An abbreviated version of this article was originally published in the Spring 2020 edition of the TFT magazine, Ascend.
 Click the button below to download your copy.

 Download the Spring 2020 edition of Ascend